Skip to Content

 Analysis

-Under Analysis, you can select the type of metric to compute for each Driver Node with regard the to Target Node:
+Under Analysis, you can select the type of metric to compute for each Driver Node with regard to the Target Node:

 Linearize Nodes’ Values